High School Curriculum

 Open to grades 9-12

 This is a beginning Chinese course designed for students with little or no previous knowledge of Chinese language.
 In Chinese I, students will be introduced to the Pinyin system and simplified characters.
 By the end of the year, students will be able to recognize 300 characters and express thoughts about their daily life, family, food, and preferences in words, phrases and sometimes sentences in a culturally appropriate way.
-(1 credit; half block, both semesters)
+(1 credit; full block, one semester)

 Chinese II